 Student has been appointed as a research or teaching assistant (9 credits or three courses required; exemption form not required);

-Student is taking doctoral qualifying examinations within the next six months (approval by Director required);
+Student is taking doctoral qualifying examinations within the next six months (approval by Chair required);

 Student is in the last semester and requires fewer than 12 credits to complete the degree (remaining credits for degree required);

-Other special circumstances exist (approval by the Faculty Advisor; Dean of the Graduate Academics required).
+Other special circumstances exist (approval by the Faculty Advisor; Vice Provost for Graduate Education required).

 All international students are subject to the English Language & Communications (ELC) Policies and Procedures requirements.

-A student who is employed full-time elsewhere than at Stevens is limited to a maximum of two courses per semester, unless the employer advises the Dean of Graduate Academics that the student is allowed time off for study or the Dean of Graduate Academics approves a heavier load.
+A student who is employed full-time elsewhere than at Stevens is limited to a maximum of two courses per semester, unless the employer advises the Vice Provost for Graduate Education that the student is allowed time off for study or the Vice Provost for Graduate Education approves a heavier load.
 Non-faculty, full-time Stevens staff can carry a maximum load of two courses per semester.
 No person who is enrolled for a degree at Stevens shall be a full-time member of the faculty.

 Students must enroll for a minimum of one credit each semester to maintain matriculation until they have completed or enrolled for all credits required for the degree.
 Students who have completed or have already enrolled for all needed credits and who need to maintain matriculation while completing a thesis, special problem, dissertation, project or other degree requirements must enroll for D999, Maintenance of Matriculation, and pay the required fees.